 --Stansje Plantenga, President and founding member, Ruiter Valley Land Trust, Quebec

-Sue Morse has developed a series of slide shows that will provide your group with a better understanding of wildlife and the challenges they face in the 21st century.
+Keeping Track's Science Director Sue Morse develops slide shows that have provided hundreds of audiences with a better understanding of wildlife and the challenges they face in the 21st century.
 Illustrated with her award-winning photography (preview here) and enlivened with fascinating and funny anecdotes from her life in the field, Sue's talks describe the habits and habitat of a variety of species.
-Your audiences will join scores of others in coming away with a new appreciation for the role these animals play in the local ecology and also how to identify their most telling signs in the field.
+Audiences come away with a new appreciation for the role these animals play in the local ecology and also how to identify their most telling signs in the field.

-Typical presentations take about an hour, and you'll want to include plenty of time for questions and answers to Sue from your audience.
+Typical presentations take about an hour, followed by a question-and-answer period.
 Ideal for special events and fundraising!
 Check here for a preview of Sue's photography from her shows (will open in a new tab).
-And contact us today for full details, including on our ability to customize presentation for your group's exact interests and needs.

 This program is designed to educate audiences about ways in which northern wildlife species are already being affected by climate change, with more serious challenges ahead.
 Canada lynx, moose, American marten, caribou, polar bear, arctic fox and arctic marine mammals and waterfowl are some of the species covered in this stunningly beautiful show.
 We promise not to overwhelm our audience with bad news.
 Instead, our program will devote equal time to sharing remarkable images and stories about plants and animals in their northern habitats - - all in the spirit of Jane Goodall’s “reason for hope.”
 Our intent is to inspire our attendees, young and old alike, to join us in the vital crusade to change our fossil fuel-burning ways, conserve natural resources and share a healthy planet with all that lives.